jasonacox/ATtiny85-Weather-Station/README.md

 the chip from the programmer after uploading to get it to work in the circuit.

 ## Memory Warning
-This sketch uses nearly all of the ATtiny85 program storage space (8174 bytes) so you may get an overflow error if the libraries change or you add any code.
+This sketch uses nearly all of the ATtiny85 program storage space (8K) so you may get an overflow error if the libraries change or you add any code.

+## Display
+      [ 70'] - Temperature in degree (positive & negative)
+      [ 24r] - Relative Humidity
+      [_970] - Pressure in hPa with prefix for rising - or falling _